It’s challenging enough trying to eat right and keep fit, all while staying on top of your responsibilities at work and at home.

 Fortunately, this is not one of those articles.
 Let’s dispel seven extremely common (but totally false) health myths you’ve spent your entire life believing.

 To be sure, cracking your fingers is no way to make friends in a quiet library.
-But the habit itself won’t give you arthritis — at least not according to the manystudies specifically focused on addressing this myth.
+But the habit itself won’t give you arthritis — at least not according to clinical studies, including one way back in

 This myth is dangerously logical.
 You’ve just scrubbed yourself clean, and you’ve got a head of cold, wet hair — you’ve never been more exposed to the germs and viruses flying around in the air outside.